The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Data Arrangement Effects on Zero-Shot Generalization

-\textbf{Settings.} We utilize the Flan-mini dataset and randomly sample up to 20 instances for each training task.
+\textbf{Data and Settings.} We utilize the Flan-mini dataset and randomly sample up to 20 instances for each training task.
 Each test task consists of at most five test data points to form a test set.
-We permute the training data based on the \textbf{WSD} measure to create the NFT, FFT, and RT settings.
-For each setting, we perform instruction tuning on the three training data permutations, resulting in a series of fine-grained checkpoints.
-We then calculate the average loss for each checkpoint on the test set containing various test tasks.
+For each training data point $x_i$, we calculate the similarity measure score between $x_i$ and the whole test set $\mathcal{D}_{\text{Test}}$.
+We arrange the training data based on this score.
+Specifically, we examine three training arrangements: Nearest First Training (NFT), Farthest First Training (FFT), and Random Training (RT), as shown in \Cref{fig:exp_settings_2}.
+This setup allows us to differentiate between the nearest and farthest data points in terms of the temporal dimension of instruction tuning.
+We perform instruction tuning on the three training data arrangements, resulting in a series of fine-grained checkpoints.
+And then calculate the average loss for each checkpoint on the test set containing various test tasks.

 \textbf{Results.} The earlier the model encounters data with high similarity to the test set, the more beneficial it is for zero-shot generalization.
-As shown in the left plot of~\Cref{fig:sim_and_gra}, we can observe that the NFT setting exhibits a rapid and low loss reduction, indicating better zero-shot generalization.
-In contrast, the FFT setting shows relatively poorer zero-shot generalization compared to the baseline RT setting.
+As shown in the left plot of~\Cref{fig:sim_and_gra}, we can observe that the NFT setting exhibits a rapid and low loss reduction, while the FFT setting shows relatively poorer zero-shot generalization compared to the baseline RT setting.